Skip to main content

 Visa TypeFinancial Requirement

-Family VisaProof of sponsor's income of at least MX$15,000 (verify the current fee on the official website) monthly
+Family VisaProof of sponsor's income of at least MX$15,000 (verify the current threshold on the official website) monthly

-Permanent Resident VisaProof of monthly income over MX$30,000 (verify the current fee on the official website) or significant savings
+Permanent Resident VisaProof of a higher monthly income than temporary residency (commonly cited above MX$30,000; verify the current threshold on the official website) or significant savings

 Tip: Check the Permanent Resident and Permanent Resident Family visa pages for detailed requirements.